perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

         symbol.

-.. ctype:: sipIntTypeClassMap
+.. c:type:: sipIntTypeClassMap

     .. deprecated:: 4.8

-    This C structure is used with :cfunc:`sipMapIntToClass()` to define a mapping between integer based RTTI and :ref:`generated type objects
+    This C structure is used with :c:func:`sipMapIntToClass()` to define a mapping between integer based RTTI and :ref:`generated type objects
     <ref-type-objects>`.
 The structure elements are as follows.

-    .. cmember:: int typeInt
+    .. c:member:: int typeInt

         The integer RTTI.

-    .. cmember:: sipWrapperType **pyType.
+    .. c:member:: sipWrapperType **pyType.

         A pointer to the corresponding generated type object.

-.. cfunction:: int sipIsAPIEnabled(const char *name, int from, int to)
+.. c:function:: int sipIsAPIEnabled(const char *name, int from, int to)

     .. versionadded:: 4.9